-is an equivalence of $\infty$-categories. \end{cor} \begin{proof} Let $\ccal$ be category of schemes that are of finite type over a field of characteristic zero.
+is an equivalence of $\infty$-categories, where we compute the colimit in $\mathrm{Pr}^{L}$. \end{cor} \begin{proof} Let $\ccal$ be category of schemes that are of finite type over a field of characteristic zero.
 Let $\mathrm{Sch}_\Q$ be the category of quasi-compact and quasi-separated (qcqs) $\Q$-schemes, and $\iota : \ccal\to\mathrm{Sch}_\Q$ the inclusion.
-Nori motives, together with the pullback functoriality, define a functor $\ccal^\op \to\mathrm{CAlg}(\catinfty)$ which sends limits of schemes with affine transitions to colimits of $\infty$-categories by \Cref{continu} togenther with the fact that the colimit is taken in $\mathrm{Pr}^L$ hance restricts to compact obejcts.
+Nori motives, together with the pullback functoriality, define a functor $\ccal^\op \to\mathrm{CAlg}(\catinfty)$ which sends limits of schemes with affine transitions to colimits of $\infty$-categories by \Cref{continu} together with the fact that the colimit is taken in $\mathrm{Pr}^L$ hence restricts to compact objects.
 We can denote by $\mathcal{DN}_c$ its left Kan extension along $\iota$. \end{proof}